 Article 20.
-To be duly registered, the student must produce the following documents at the time of registration, which will be integrated into their personal file11:
+To be duly registered, the student must produce the following documents at the time of registration, which will be integrated into their personal file:

-- a photocopy of both sides of their identity card, a copy of their residence permit, a copy of their visa or passport, and, if they are a foreigner who does not fall into the same category as Belgian students, a copy of their student visa; - 2) the original or a copy of the certificate, degree certificate or official documentation stating the qualification that allows the student to embark on higher education studies.
+- a photocopy of both sides of their identity card, a copy of their residence permit, a copy of their visa or passport, and, if they are a foreigner who does not fall into the same category as Belgian students, a copy of their student visa; - 2) a copy of the student's birth certificate; - 3) the original or a copy of the certificate, degree certificate or official documentation stating the qualification that allows the student to embark on higher education studies.
 If, at the time of registration, the student does not have any of these documents, they must produce a provisional version attesting to the qualification.
-They are required to submit the definitive version to the Registration Office as soon as they receive it, and at the latest by the end of the 2nd term;

-- documentation attesting to the passing of either the entrance examination for admission onto undergraduate studies or the special entrance examination for admission onto the undergraduate courses in engineering sciences.
+They are required to submit the definitive version to the Registration Office as soon as they receive it, and at the latest by the end of the 2nd semester; - for access to Bachelor studies, the equivalency decision if the degree or qualification is not Belgian, or official documentation attesting to the passing of either the entrance examination for admission onto undergraduate studies or the special entrance examination for admission onto the undergraduate courses in engineering sciences.
 The latter is necessary if the applicant's School Leaving Certificate (CESS) has not been obtained or if they have not obtained the official equivalency of their foreign school leaver's certificate.
 If, at the time of registration, the student does not yet have this equivalency, they must produce the provisional version.
-They are required to submit the definitive version to the Registration Office as soon as they receive it, by the end of the academic year at the latest; - 4) for admission onto the Bachelor's course in Engineering (general) or Architectural Engineering, official documentation attesting to the passing of the special entrance examination for such studies; - 5) to register on the Bachelor's degree in Medicine, evidence of passing the entrance and admissions examination for undergraduate studies in medical sciences; - 6) the supporting documents relevant to the student's education since their graduation, or for at least the five years preceding registration, allowing access to higher education studies at the University, including: - official school certificate (indicating the results obtained); - if the student was registered at another higher education institution in the French Community in a previous academic year (from 2014-2015), documentation attesting to no tuition fee debt from this institution for the last year of registration; - declaration of employment; - declaration of unemployment; - official documentation attesting to a stay abroad, including departure and return dates; - official documentation attesting to a medical condition; - or any other official documentation detailing the student's past.
+They are required to submit the definitive version to the Registration Office as soon as they receive it, by the end of the academic year at the latest; - 5) for admission onto the Bachelor's course in Engineering (general) or Architectural Engineering, official documentation attesting to the passing of the special entrance examination for such studies; - to register on the Bachelor's degree in Medicine, evidence of passing the entrance and admissions examination for undergraduate studies in medical sciences; - 7) the supporting documents relevant to the student's education since their graduation, or for at least the five years preceding registration, allowing access to higher education studies at the University, including:

+- official school certificate (indicating the results obtained); - if the student was registered at another higher education institution in the French Community in a previous academic year (from 2014-2015), documentation attesting to no tuition fee debt from this institution for the last year of registration; - declaration of employment; - declaration of unemployment; - official documentation attesting to a stay abroad, including departure and return dates: - official documentation attesting to a medical condition; - or any other official documentation detailing the student's past.

-In the absence of supporting documents, the student must sign, for each year concerned, a sworn statement indicating that they did not embark on higher education studies in Belgium or abroad, and specify the reason for not being able to provide such supporting documents;
+In the absence of supporting documents, the student must sign, for each year concerned, a sworn statement indicating that they did not embark on higher education studies in Belgium or abroad, and specify the reason for not being able to provide such supporting documents.